-Stephen Tokarick is a senior economist in the Trade and Investment Division of the Research Department.
+Stephen Tokarick is a senior economist in the Economic Modeling Division of the Research Department.
 He has also worked as a country economist for Dominica, St. Kitts and Nevis, and Jamaica in the Western Hemsiphere Department.
 Prior to joining the Fund, he held positions at the U.S. International Trade Commission and the U.S. Department of Agriculture.

 Fluent In: Latin.